Napoleon J. T. Dana: Vicksburg command and the Sultana

-Postbellum
+Postwar

 Dana resigned from the U.S. Army on May 27, 1865, and became a miner.
 In 1866 he was a general agent for the American-Russian Commercial Company of San Francisco, California.
 He worked for them until 1871, traveling in California, Alaska, and Washington, D.C.

 In 1872 Dana began his lengthy connection with railroads.
 He served as superintendent of several railroads in Illinois, most notably of the Chicago, Burlington, and Quincy Railroad at Rock Island in 1878.
 He was then the commissioner in charge of Railroad Pools at St. Louis, Missouri from 1878 to 1881, and was president of the Montana and Union Railway Company in 1885.

 Dana next served as chief of the Old War and Navy Division (U.S. Pension Department) in 1893, and was promoted to 1st Deputy Commissioner of Pensions by U.S. President Grover Cleveland in 1895.
 However, Dana was removed from this office by President William McKinley in 1897.

 Due to a Special Act of the United States Congress in 1894, Dana was commissioned a captain the U.S. Army from August 2–11.
 He then placed on the retired list, enabling him to receive a pension.
 Dana lived out his final years in Washington, D.C.
 While visiting Portsmouth, New Hampshire, in the summer of 1905, he died of apoplexy and was buried in Portsmouth's Harmony Grove Cemetery.

 An account of his experiences in the Mexican War was published in Monterrey is Ours! in 1990.